trans-travel/trans-travel/us/ok.md

 Oklahoma has negative laws towards trans people.
 Some of these laws may place trans visitors at risk.

-Oklahoma does criminalize trans care for children, but does not penalize parents (the law applies to medical providers).
+Under a law that is currently stayed (so it is not being enforced by the state), Oklahoma does criminalize trans care for children, but does not penalize parents (the law applies to medical providers).
 However, it is unknown how this might have an impact on child custody.

 Note that some indigenous nations within the boundaries of Oklahoma may ban same-sex marriage recognition for people receiving services from